 - Upon receiving the NF discovery request from a request NF which does not indicate its support for SharedData feature, the NRF shall translate the shared-data ID within the NF profile into the corresponding shared data, and respond the NF profile to the request NF.

 - When the request NF receives NF profile contains shared-data ID, it initiates the subscription of shared data change event towards the current NRF instance, or alternatively, the NRF creates the subscription in an implicitly way and notifies when shared data change event occurs.

+When the NF which is subscribed by the NRF on shared data change event deregisters from the NRF, the NRF can select another NF instance within the same NF set and subscribe on the shared data change event to the NF instance.

 6.5.2 Impacts on services, entities and interfaces